X-lab-3D/swifttcr/README.md

 ### Piper

 SwiftTCR is built on Piper (v0.0.4).
 For academic use, Piper can be obtained by contacting Sandor Vajda's lab (vajda@bu.edu) or George Jones (george.jones@stonybrook.edu).
-For industrial use, a license agreement must be obtained through Acpharis Inc. or Schrödinger LLC.
+For industrial use, a license agreement must be obtained through Acpharis Inc. or Schrödinger LLC. <br/>
-Once obtained put Piper in the tools folder, the path should look like this tools/piper.
+Once obtained put Piper in the tools folder, the path should look like this tools/piper.<br>
+The piper folder should be named ```piper``` so that swifttcr can find the tool

 ### Installation